Brandeis Study Abroad Account

-The summer program runs for six weeks (early June through mid July) offering eight Brandeis credits.
+The summer program runs for six weeks (early June through mid-July) offering eight Brandeis credits.
 Courses and workshops place special focus on the international criminal courts.
-The semester program runs from early February through May offering sixteen Brandeis credits.
+The semester program runs from late January through late May offering sixteen Brandeis credits.
 Coursework covers a wider range of human rights concerns, and there is a 4-credit practicum.

 The semester program works the same way as any study abroad semester, including the normal use of most financial aid.
 By contrast, summer study abroad requires an additional fee.
 The cost for the summer program in 2014 was $9,200, with possible limited financial support.
 More details can be found under the financial section of The Hague website.

 7. I am currently a Junior at Brandeis.
 Is it still possible to study in The Hague in my final semester?

 Normally students are not able to go abroad for their last semester.
 Exceptions can be reviewed for students who wish to go to The Hague in Spring 2013 on a case by case basis.
 Students should make an appointment to meet with Scott Van Der Meid, the Assistant Dean of Academic Services, to discuss this possibility.